-Bill Kirk has been editor at the Pierce County Herald in Ellsworth, Wisconsin, since 1988.
+Bill Kirk was editor of the Pierce County Herald in Ellsworth, from 1988 to February, 2015 and is now on staff as a reporter.
 He holds a bachelors degree in journalism from the University of Wisconsin-Eau Claire.
 He previously worked in the media distribution department at the University of Minnesota's Minneapolis campus and is past editor of The Tri-County News in Osseo, Wisconsin.

 - Member for

 - 4 years 12 months